 What is the AS level?

-As indicated in the answers to Questions 1 and 5, AS levels immediately follow the successful completion of IGCSE exams and are done in the first of the two years of work that lead to full A levels.
-AS studies are therefore of an intermediate nature, considerably more demanding than IGCSE work but less demanding than A level material in the relevant subject.
+As indicated in the answers to Questions 1 and 5, AS levels immediately follow the successful completion of International GCSE exams and are done in the first of the two years of work that leads to full A levels.
+AS studies are therefore of an intermediate nature, considerably more demanding than International GCSE work but less demanding than A level material in the relevant subject.

 What does it cost to study A levels?